-From the depths of a Vancouver winter to summer sunshine in Toronto, attending a few Canadian festivals can have you travelling from east coast to west coast sampling the diverse culture, terrain and weather the country has to offer.
+From the depths of a Vancouver winter in Canada to summer sunshine in Toronto, attending a few Canadian festivals can have you travelling from east coast to west coast sampling the diverse culture, terrain and weather the country has to offer.

 And don’t think you’re tied to just Canadian music festivals, you can check out everything from food festivals to film festivals.

-The best Canadian Festivals
+The best Canadian festivals

 To help you get started on narrowing down with festivals of Canada you’d like to see, I’ve highlighted some of my personal faves below.

 “Every year, thousands of visitors flock to the Quebec Winter Carnival to enjoy a host of activities for all ages, including an ice canoe race, night parades, snow sculptures, and Bonhomme’s Ice Palace.”